EXTRA: Emoji and the Law

 I have alerts set up in various electronic databases that notify me every time a court uses the word emoji or emoticon.

-And every time that I see a case like that, then I add it to my census, which is well over a thousand cases now in the U.S.
+And every time that I see a case like that, that I add it to my census, which is well over a thousand cases now in the U.S.

 Sometimes we use them as a substitute for words.

-I use, for example, example, the thumbs-up emoji to signal okay all the time.
+I use, for example, the thumbs-up emoji to signal okay all the time.

 I might say something like, I love you, and then add a heart or a kiss or the emoji with the three hearts that shows I'm feeling good.